List of Metaphor: ReFantazio characters: Protagonist

 The protagonist is a young eldan boy who can be named by the player (though his canon name is Will), and is called Captain by his allies.
 He is the first to awaken to an Archetype, and regularly cooperates with an amnesiac librarian named More.
 He is a close friend to a cursed prince, and embarks on a mission to cure him of this curse, which is believed to be caused by a noble named Louis Guiabern.
 He recruits Strohl, Hulkenberg, Heismay, Junah, Eupha, and Basilio along his journey.
 He is also accompanied by a fairy named Gallica, who provides support in battle and as a companion.
 With the cooperation of his allies, he seeks to take the throne to defeat Louis.

 After nearly killing Louis, the protagonist is transformed into a human by Louis, who claims that humans are the true form of eldans.
 This causes his popularity to plummet, while Louis has the prince killed after his location is discovered.
 It is eventually discovered that the protagonist and the prince are one and the same, the protagonist having been created from the prince's desire to travel the world despite his limitations.
 Upon this discovery, the prince's soul merges with the protagonist, causing them to become one entity.
 The protagonist eventually regains his popularity and defeats Louis.

-When designing the protagonist, Soejima stated that he wanted to depict a new kind of protagonist that they couldn't do in past games due to the modern setting.
-He wanted the character to be androgynous and heroic looking who "looks like they’re about to change the world."
+When designing the protagonist, Soejima stated that he wanted to depict a new kind of protagonist that they could not do in past games due to the modern setting.
+He wanted the character to be androgynous and heroic looking who "looks like they're about to change the world."
 They aspired to make him a character that would be easy for players to resonate with.